The Real Cost of Smart Boards in SA (Load Shedding Included)

 Smart boards in the South African market range from R25,000 to R100,000+ for the unit alone.
 Add installation (typically R2,000–R5,000), any wall reinforcement required, software licences (many platforms charge annual fees), and an ongoing maintenance contract if you want support - and a single smart board can easily represent a R35,000–R120,000 capital outlay before you've written a single lesson on it.

-BestBoard's magnetic whiteboards, manufactured right here in Johannesburg, start at around R750 and go up to approximately R8,000 for large premium magnetic units.
+Bestboard's magnetic whiteboards, manufactured right here in Johannesburg, start at around R750 and go up to approximately R8,000 for large premium magnetic units.
 That's factory direct, no middleman markup.

 Put it this way: for the price of one entry-level smart board, a school can fully equip 10 to 15 classrooms with quality magnetic whiteboards.
 For a government school working within a fixed infrastructure budget, that's not a marginal difference, it's the difference between one classroom having a flashy tool and every classroom having a functional one.